SESYNC-ci/basic-Shiny-lesson/docs/_slides/io.md

 ===

-Display the species ID as text under the input object using `textOutput` in the UI.
+Display the species ID as text in the user interface's `tabPanel` as a `textOutput` object.

 ~~~r